abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 dwelling, this food, these Dhamma talks, we bring enormous blessings into our lives.

-Take Tan Thitapañño, for instance.
+Take Tan Ṭhitapañño, for instance.
 He’s wrestling with the intricacies of the Expression Engine software and the obstructive passwords that won’t let him use the program.
 When doing such hard work, it can be easy to forget about the fact that there are people all over the planet who